 MBA 635-Economics.

 Survey of the principles of microeconomics and macroeconomics, including price theory, foundations of market economy, income theory and analysis of national income determinants.
 Emphasizes understanding the adjustment of business enterprises to changing market conditions.
-Three hours.
+Summer only, three hours.